I was so excited to FINALLY write the before/after post of the bathroom and I’m just as excited to divulge the details of it all!

 I began calling around to get estimate on the bathtub resurfacing.
 I got 3 estimates and they were all $550-$600.
 That’s how much a new tub would be in that space anyways, including building/tiling the decking around it, so I wasn’t upset by that price tag at all (especially because we didn’t pay a dime for the tub).
 Then I started browsing faucets and hardware for the tub.
 I had been warned about going cheap on the hardware by my contractor because he said that it is common for them to leak if you go cheap, and given the fact that plumbing has been the major issue in our house since day 1, we didn’t want to take the chance.

 It took a while to decide, but I ended up going with a telephone style faucet from VintageTub.com to the tune of $540.
 Yep, that’s a lot of money!
-It did include all of the necessary hardware (drains, water shutoffs, etc.) and it had really good reviews.
+It did include all of the necessary hardware (drains and drain cleaning, water shutoffs, etc.) and it had really good reviews.

 In case that you would like to install hot water to your bathtub, we recommend you the services of hot water systems Melbourne they have a professional team that can help you out.